Moussa-Kalam/game-hub/README.md

 - **Platform Filters:** Narrow down your choices by selecting specific gaming platforms such as Xbox, Playstation, Nintendo, and more.

+- **React Query Integration**: Enjoy a more responsive and efficient application with React Query, ensuring seamless data fetching and state management.

 - **And More...:** Stay tuned for the next updates with even more exciting features.

 ## Technologies used